Yavar-Azar/pythonatomistics/docs/_sources/introduction.rst.txt

 - Familiarize learners with the Atomic Simulation Environment (ASE) and its Python API for DFT calculations.
 - Provide practical examples using Quantum Espresso for solid-state materials simulations.
 - Explore quantum chemistry calculations with NWChem for molecular properties and reactions.
-- Showcase advanced topics like machine learning in DFT and integrating Python with other tools for high-throughput calculations.
+- Introduce some advanced tools to generate descriptors for machine learning based simulations.

 Who Should Take This Course?
 ----------------------------